icingmoon/icingmoon.github.io/_posts/2025-04-03-Revisiting-Garbled-Circuit.md

         } else if outs[1] == outs[2] && outs[1] == outs[3] {
             return Ok((outs[0], true, true, true));
         }
-        // If we got here, we have a wrong label or a wrong gate, or a wrong delta return Ok((outs[0], false, false, false));
+        // If we get here, we have a wrong label or a wrong gate, or a wrong delta return Ok((outs[0], false, false, false));
-        // Ok(self.evaluate_and_gate(A, B, &gate0, &gate1))
     }
 }
 ```

 Then we export all known bits of the wires into a file and solve linear equations to recover key bits in sagemath.
 In my local test, we can recover 124 key bits and brute force 4 bits to decrypt the flag.
-Exploiting codes can be found in [DiceCTF/nic-cir](https://github.com/tl2cents/CTF-Writeups/tree/master/2025/DiceCTF/nic-cir).
+Exploiting codes can be found in my [ctf-writeups](https://github.com/tl2cents/CTF-Writeups/tree/master/2025/DiceCTF/nic-cir).